denten-courses/con-civ/2015-spring/final-list.md

 # Final Exam Text List

 The exam is biased towards readings in the second semester.
-Pay attention the crossed out texts, as I have given a few significant concessions that should make your life easier.
+Pay attention to the crossed out texts, as I have given a few significant concessions that should make your life easier.

 - ~~Thomas Hobbes\*, *Leviathan*.
 Parts I & II.~~